James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1986 Purdue University, Krannert Drawing room, West Lafayette, Indiana,

-loan from the Bergsma Gallery collection) Hefners Art Gallery, Grand Rapids, July 29-August.
-The
+from the Bergsma Gallery collection) Hefners Art Gallery, Grand Rapids, July 29-August.
+The Michigan

-Traveling Exhibition of Paintings of Michigan Themes in Celebration of the states Sesquicentennial,
+Exhibition of Paintings of Michigan Themes in Celebration of the states Sesquicentennial, Grand

 1987 An Exhibition Featuring Mathias Altens Small Paintings and Miniatures